ImperialCollegeLondon/unit_testing_Cpp/_episodes/l4_04_parameterized_tests.md

 exercises: TBC
 questions:
 - "What is a parameterised test?"
-- "How to write your own parameterised tests using GoogleTest?"
+- "How can I write my own parameterised tests using GoogleTest?"
 objectives:
 - "Understand why do we need a parameterised test."
 - "Understand how to create a parameterised test using GoogleTest."